addok/addok/docs/config.md

 You can access any fields from your original data source here.
 For example, `doc.get('type')` refers to the `type` property defined in the BAN json file.

 Warning: Indexes are computed during the import.
 If you already imported data, you need to reset and reimport it after you modified this configuration file.

+If you want to control the `id` of the document, for example in order to override documents at reindex, either add a field `_id` in the document, or define one of the indexed fields with `type: "id"`.

 #### FILTERS (list)
 A list of fields to be indexed as available filters.
 Keep in mind that every